EricTMcode/FriendsGiving/README.md

 Challenge from Prof John Gallaugher - You'll be building FriendsGiving App to use when planning your own FriendsGiving.

+- Create a list of Friends who came to the party with their bringing and additional notes.
+- Get a detailView for each friends.
+- Save the data in document directory.

 ## Screenshots

 <div>